francisco-gargiulo/typescript-nodejs-clean-architecture/README.md

 ## Architecture

-The architecture of this API microserviece is guided in design following the alignments of Clean Architecture
+The architecture of this API microserviece is guided in design by the alignments of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 ### Overview